Car Buying Guide

 $6,000

-Your credit score dramatically affects your interest rate.
-A 100-point difference can cost you thousands.
+Your credit score directly determines your interest rate.
+A 100-point difference can cost thousands over the life of the loan.

 750+ (Excellent)